bnb-chain/greenfield/docs/modules/storage-management.md

 ```

 ### MsgUpdateBucketInfo
-Used to update bucket info for user.
+Used to update bucket info.

 ```protobuf
 message MsgUpdateBucketInfo {